TheMakeer/landing-page/README.md

 # landing-page
-In this project a landing page will be created, this with the intention to use and put in practices the flexbox skills gained through the course to position one or more elements.
+In this project a landing page will be created, this with the intention to use and put in practice the flexbox skills gained through the course to position one or more elements.